ICTU/quality-time/docs/src/development.md

 ### Quality checks

-To run mypy, pylint, and some other security and quality checks on the backend components:
+To run mypy, Pylint, and some other security and quality checks on the backend components:

 ```console
 cd components/external_server  # or components/internal_server, components/shared_data_model, components/shared_python, components/collector, components/notifier